musama-saleem/muhammadusamasaleem.github.io/_pages/positions.md

 ### Undergraduate Research Thesis at LUMS
 #### Sept 2020 - Present
 #### Project on Classification, and Evasion of Encrypted Traffic Fingerprinting
+##### I designed a system for real-time android apps classification by fingerprinting the encrypted network traffic under the supervision of Dr.Fareed Zaffar(LUMS).
+I am also designing robust defenses by obfuscation of network traffic so adversaries cannot fingerprint apps

 <br/>

 ### Research Assistant at Technology for People Initiative (TPI) lab LUMS
 #### Aug 2020 - Present
 #### Project on investigating the compliance with COPPA in browser-based games
+##### I investigated the compliance of gaming websites with COPPA advised by Dr.Fareed(LUMS).
+I observed the type of ads being shown to personas of children contained pornographic material and websites are collecting personally identifiable information (PII) like a user’s IP addresses which they are utilizing for targeted advertising on children
 <br/>